domis86/TranslatorBundle/README.md

 ![Symfony2 Panel](https://github.com/domis86/TranslatorBundle/raw/master/Resources/doc/web_debug_panel_1.png)

-If you click on this you can edit all translations used in current request and edit them in dialog (jQuery-ui + dataTables).
+If you click on this you can see translations used in current request and edit them in dialog (jQuery-ui + dataTables).

 ![Symfony2 Edit Dialog](https://github.com/domis86/TranslatorBundle/raw/master/Resources/doc/web_debug_panel_2.png)